Skip to content

 • Trust access to the VBA project object model enabled in Excel

-Commands that only inspect source files, such as lint and analyze, can run without Excel.
-Workbook-backed commands use Excel COM.
+Commands that only inspect source files or saved workbook files, such as lint, analyze, and formulas pull, can run without Excel.
+Workbook-backed automation commands use Excel COM.

 Create a project